 In 3D geometry, terms like regular, uniform, and noble, are always applied to polyhedra.
 Thus, I simply call them just 3D shapes when there's no confusion.

 4D geometry is the natural extension of 3D geometry.
+We explore the diversity of 4D shapes.

 4D shapes are covered by 3D shapes, just like 3D shapes are covered by 2D shapes.
 3D elements of 4D shapes are usually called cells.
 (Jap: 胞.)
 As in 3D, we can classify cells as this: